Go to page content

 Some people develop tooth gaps in childhood, while others get them when they’re older.
 How do they happen?
 Well, diastema, the clinical term for the gap between two teeth, can be genetic.
 Check your family pictures; your parents and relatives likely had it, too.

-For some, the gap – usually between two upper central incisors – closes naturally as adult teeth come in.
-But sometimes, youll need to seek professional treatment.
-If you didnt back then, you’ll likely maintain and aggravate the space through certain habits or conditions.
+For some, the gap usually between two upper front teeth closes naturally as adult teeth come in.
+But sometimes, youll need to get professional treatment.
+If you didnt seek solutions when you were younger, you‘re likely to maintain the space and aggravate it through certain habits or conditions

 Close-up of a woman smiling with a large gap between her two front teeth.